 - The school regularly consults with health service professionals.
-Concerns are initially brought to the attention of the school nurse by the INCO / SENCO, and referrals will be made as appropriate. - Social Care and the Education Welfare Service will be accessed through the Gateway or Multi Agency HUB, or the visiting education welfare officer as appropriate.
+Concerns are initially brought to the attention of the school nurse by the INCO, and referrals will be made as appropriate. - Social Care and the Education Welfare Service will be accessed through the Gateway or Multi Agency HUB, or the visiting education welfare officer as appropriate.
 Class teachers will alert the INCO / SENCO / Head of School if there is a concern they would like discussed. - There are many voluntary organisations supporting SEND.
-Information sent from organisations will be posted on the parents'/carers' notice board.
+Parents are signposted where appropriate.

-14. Inclusion Principles
+14. INCLUSION PRINCIPLES

 - Staff at Discovery MAT value pupils of different abilities and support inclusion. - Within the school, staff and pupils will be constantly involved in the best ways to support all pupils' needs within the school.
 There is flexibility in approach in order to find the best placement for each child. - Within each class, teaching and learning styles and organisation will be flexible to ensure effective Learning.
-Grouping to support children identified with additional needs will be part of this process.